khuedoan/nanopaas/README.md

 Self-hosting your own code shouldn't be complicated if you don't need advanced features.

-You've developed a small application and now you want to share it with the world.
+You've developed a small application and now you want to share it with the world, what's next?
-You have a Linux machine with Docker installed.
-What's next?

-## Server requirements
+## Requirements

+Application:

+- Written in one of the supported languages: Go, Java, Node.js, PHP, Python, Ruby, Scala

+Server:

-- A server with public IP (most cloud providers offer a free tier with a small server)
+- A Linux server with public IP (most cloud providers offer a free tier with a small server)
 - A domain pointed to that IP (see below if you just need a free one for development)
-- SSH access
-- Software: `git`, `docker`
+- Packages: `git`, `docker`
 - Firewall ports:

 | Port | Protocol | Description |